AnswerDotAI/FastHTML-Gallery/examples/todo_series/intermediate/info.md

-# Minimal Todo App (SQLite)
+# Intermediate Todo App (SQLite)

-This project is a web-based implementation of a minimal todo app built using FastHTML, HTMX, and SQLite.
+This project is a web-based implementation of an intermediate todo app built using FastHTML, HTMX, and SQLite.

 ## Key Technologies and Techniques